AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/README.md

      - [Airflow DAG Script](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/zillowanalytics.py)

 8. **Deploy Lambda Functions:**
    - The Lambda functions are responsible for data transformation and processing.
+The API key used for accessing the Rapid API is handled securely by storing it in a separate `.json` file.
+This file is not included in the code repository for security reasons.
-You can deploy them using the following scripts:
+   - You can deploy the Lambda functions using the following scripts:
      - [Copy From S3 Bronze to S3 Silver Lambda Function](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function1.py)
      - [Transform and Load to S3 Golden Lambda Function](https://github.com/AjaX-05/End-to-End-Cloud-Data-Pipeline-for-Zillow-Data-Analytics/blob/main/lambda_function2.py)